dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A40.1: DCE - Phase 2 - Competitive Analysis & Feature Ideas
 # Date Created: C71
 # Author: AI Model
+# Updated on: C71 (Incorporate user feedback and consolidate ideas)

 - **Key/Value for A0:**
 - **Description:** An analysis of existing tools and extensions for managing multiple AI responses, with a list of potential features to incorporate into the Parallel Co-Pilot panel.